Skip to Content

 Checking Inside the Truck

-Your safety begins with the safety of your vehicle.
-Always be sure to perform a pre-trip safety inspection.
-If your truck isn’t up to date with regular maintenance, it may break down on the road.
-Make sure to keep track of maintenance such as brake pad and oil changes, and walk around the truck to check all areas before you start driving.
 Thoroughly check the truck, trailer, and load.
 This will help verify that the truck is in working order.
 Don’t forget to check the tires to see if they are properly inflated and have a decent tread.
-Open the hood and check fluid levels.
+Open the hood and check the fluid levels.
 Be sure to go around to the back of the trailer and check that the doors and hinges are working properly.
 Be sure that the doors are latched and secured.

 Checking Outside the Truck

-After you’ve properly checked the outside of the vehicle, get in the cab, start the truck and check the gauges, adjust mirrors, and make sure that the lights, signals, parking brake, and horns work.
+After you’ve properly checked the outside of the vehicle, get in the cab, start the truck, check the gauges, adjust the mirrors, and make sure that the lights, signals, parking brake, and horns work.
 If any issues are found during this pre-trip inspection, they must be addressed before you begin your trip.
-Before you are ready to get on the road, double-check your paperwork.
-It is a good idea to perform a thorough pre-trip inspection whether you are traveling to or from a destination.
-It should only take about 10 to 15 minutes, and skipping it is not worth the risk.

-These are just a few of the actions you can take to ensure your safety and the safety of those around you while on the road.
-It is not something that can be taken lightly— It prevents injury and even death.
-As mentioned before, BW Mitchum considers safety our top priority.
 We hope you found these safe driving tips for truck drivers informative, and we hope to see you back on the blog soon for more tips and insight on topics involving truck drivers.
 If you are currently seeking new opportunities in the commercial trucking industry, we are always interested in adding new talent to our team!
 Visit our opportunities page to learn more about our requirements and apply to one of our open positions.
 Thank you for reading!

-Ways to Exercise On The Road
+Ways to Exercise on the Road

-In today’s blog, we will be talking about how to exercise on the road.
-We all know that exercise is important to our overall health, but your health certainly shouldn’t take a back seat on the road!
-Sitting for long periods of time has been linked to a variety of health conditions.
 It is important to exercise on a regular basis to keep yourself, as a driver, in healthy condition so that you can perform your job to the best of your ability.
 If you are interested in learning more about how to exercise on the road, you’re in the right place!
 Let’s get started.

 Stay Active and Healthy While on the Road

-First, let’s take a look at some of the risks of sitting for too long.
-When you sit, you use less energy than you would when standing or moving.
-Sitting for long periods of time, whether at a desk or behind the wheel, can lead to high blood pressure, high blood sugar, unhealthy cholesterol levels, and excess body fat around the waist.
 An incredibly severe side effect of sitting for too long is the risk of DVT– Deep Vein Thrombosis.
 This is a blood clot that forms in the leg after sitting for an extended period of time.
 This can be deadly if the clot breaks free and lodges in your lung.
 Research has also found that too much sitting overall can increase your risk of death from cardiovascular disease or cancer.
-A joint study from the Centers for Disease Control and Prevention and the National Institute For Occupational Safety and Health found that truck drivers showed increased rates of obesity and conditions such as diabetes.

 These risks are why it is absolutely necessary for truck drivers to exercise while on the road!
 Ideally, anyone sitting for long periods should get up at least every 30 minutes to stretch.
 However, we understand that this is not always possible when you are a truck driver on a tight schedule.
 Luckily, there still are easy ways to stay active and healthy.